 Ditch the takeout and serve up a batch of this 30-minute low carb Shrimp Cauliflower Fried Rice!
-225 calories and 2 Weight Watchers Freestyle SP
+Your family won't even know that it's made with cauliflower.

 Success was mine when my two boys, self-proclaimed enemies of "all things cauliflower" each ate an enormous helping of this shrimp cauliflower fried rice, then went back for seconds!
 Truth be told, they had no idea it was made with cauliflower rice.
 They thought they were scarfing up our usual fried rice recipe.

 They're both great veggie eaters, except when it comes to cauliflower and mushrooms.
 Mushrooms - my top-of-the-heap, slam dunk favorite vegetable.
 Like a dagger to my heart.

 Needless to say, I was thrilled at their reactions to the fried cauliflower rice.
 And considering that this low carb meal only takes 30 minutes to make, I can guarantee that it's going into regular rotation on our meal plans.

 - If you've made regular fried rice recipes before, this recipe will seem familiar.
 Swap in cauliflower rice for any other type of cooked rice.

 - I like to include egg in my fried rice, so I start by cooking a very thin layer of egg in a large nonstick skillet.
 Once the egg is cooked, remove from the pan and cut it into strips.

 - Next, cook the protein - shrimp, rice, pork and set aside.

 - Cook aromatic vegetables - green onions, celery and carrots in this case.